tyrichardson/react-student-list/README.md

 - Add a button to **delete** a user from the list.
 This will require both UI changes and a new route.
 - It's pretty weird that details and a broken image are showing up right away because we don't have a default user.
 Use [react conditional rendering](https://reactjs.org/docs/conditional-rendering.html) to only show the details section if there is a selected user.
-- Add syling to your components.
+- Add styling to your components.
 - Repeat over the users followers and display them below the selected users profile information.

 No wireframe for pro mode.